Chapter 2. About the Migration Toolkit for Containers

 The application is stopped on the source cluster and its resources are migrated to the destination cluster.

-Application state is migrated by copying specific persistent volume claims and Kubernetes objects to the destination cluster.
+Application state is migrated by copying specific persistent volume claims.

 Rollback migration rolls back a completed migration.